Degree Programs Offered

 This course offers an up-to-date coverage of the contemporary and emerging concepts, models, techniques and methodologies, and/or the current research results in the fundamental areas of computer science.
 Topics to be covered by the course will vary in different semesters.

-A variable topic course in computer science at the senior/graduate level.
-Topics not normally covered in the computer science degree program, but suitable for senior/graduate-level students.
+This is a variable topic course in computer science at the senior/graduate level.
+Topics not normally covered in the computer science degree program, but suitable for senior/graduate-level students can be offered.
 (Cross-listed with CSCI 4980).

 CSCI 8990 THESIS (1-6 credits)

 A research project, designed and executed under the supervision of the chair and approval by members of the graduate student's thesis advisory committee.
 In this project the student will develop and perfect a number of skills including the ability to design, conduct, analyze and report the results in writing (i.e., thesis) of an original, independent scientific investigation.